What is a virtual machine (VM)?

 Because the process of setting up a VM is specific to the virtualization platform, users should review the platform's documentation before deploying any VMs.

 Using VMs comes with several important management considerations, many of which can be addressed through general systems administration best practices and tools designed to manage VMs.

-- Citrix Hypervisor -- formerly Citrix XenServer -- is a high-performance hypervisor based on the Xen Project open source hypervisor.
-Citrix Hypervisor is optimized for virtual app and desktop workloads, as well as for Windows and Linux virtual servers.
+- Citrix Hypervisor, formerly Citrix XenServer, is a high-performance hypervisor based on the Xen Project open source hypervisor.
+Citrix Hypervisor is optimized for virtual app and desktop workloads as well as Windows and Linux virtual servers.
 Admins can configure policies that restart VMs on another server in case one of them fails.

-- Red Hat Virtualization is an enterprise virtualization platform built on Red Hat Enterprise Linux (RHEL) and Kernel-based VM (KVM).
-The platform can support mission-critical applications and resource-intensive workloads and comes integrated with the Red Hat OpenStack, RedHat OpenShift and Red Hat Ansible Automation platforms.
+- Red Hat Virtualization is an enterprise virtualization platform built on the Red Hat Enterprise Linux OS and the Kernel-based VM (KVM) virtualization module.
+The platform can support mission-critical applications and resource-intensive workloads and comes integrated with Red Hat OpenStack, OpenShift and Ansible.